-Stress and increment in chronological age, tends to weaken the muscles around the eyes.
+Stress and increment in chronological age, tends to weaken the muscles around the eye.
 Eyesight becomes weak after the muscles around the eyes lose their elasticity and become rigid, thereby reducing the power to focus different distances.
 In addition, tension around the eyes affects the brain causing stress and anxiety.
+Yoga is good way to enhance vision.

 Exercising the eyes releases any build-up of tension and aids relaxation.
 When practicing, keep your head still and move only your eyes.